mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 ### <a id='accounts'></a>3.1.1 **/accounts**

 The **/accounts** resource is used to request information from a DFSP relating to the accounts it holds for a given identifier.
+The identifier is a user-provided value which the user uses to access their account with the DFSP, such as a phone number, email address, or some other identifier previously provided by the DFSP.

-The identifier is given to the PISP by the user, and the DFSP returns a set of information about the accounts it is prepared to divulge to the PISP.
+The DFSP returns a set of information about the accounts it is prepared to divulge to the PISP.
 The PISP can then display the names of the accounts to the user, and allow the user to select the accounts with which they wish to link via the PISP.